nyxxxie/awesome-default-passwords/README.md

 # awesome-default-passwords

-A collection of default passwords for various devices and services.
-Useful for system administrators and for demonstrating that default passwords are useless.
+An awesome collection of default passwords for various devices and services.
+Useful for system administrators and for demonstrating that default passwords are not awesome and terrible for the security ecosystem.

 ### The List
 If you just want a list of passwords, this repository **maintains a CSV list**